-Chris Dial was born and raised in San Antonio, TX.
+Chris Dial was born and raised in San Antonio, Texas.
 He is a product of East Central High School and Texas Lutheran University, where he was a member of the men’s basketball team and graduated with degrees in Political Science and Psychology.
 Chris later attended Texas State University and completed a Master’s program in International Studies, which has aided in his endeavors in sports diplomacy.

-Chris was a high school varsity basketball coach at the Public and Private school level in the San Antonio area from 2000 to 2015.
+Chris was a high school varsity basketball coach at the public and private school level in the San Antonio area from 2000 to 2015.
 In 2009 he formalized a working relationship with the Turkish Basketball Federation has taken him to over 50 towns and cities in Turkey.
 Chris began a similar working relationship with the Romanian Basketball Federation in 2011 through the graces of his friends in Turkey.
 Chris has been a head coach now, in both Federations' summer programs and has directed and run over 90 international camps and clinics designed to assist the players and coaches in these countries in their quest to achieve greatness through sport, specifically basketball.

-His international basketball relationships have taken him to Turkey, Romania, Greece, Israel, Palestine, Northern Cyprus, Kosovo, Albania, Macedonia, San Marino, Georgia, Bulgaria, Estonia and Sweden.
+His international basketball relationships have taken him to Turkey, Romania, Greece, Israel, Palestine, Northern Cyprus, Kosovo, Albania, Macedonia, San Marino, Georgia, Bulgaria, Moldova, Estonia and Sweden.
 In the Fall of 2014 Chris legitimized what had been a long time dream with the creation of The Basketball Embassy.
 The Basketball Embassy is currently working with multiple National Federations, providing programs specific to those countries' needs.